How much do you know about the evolution of Giant Wheel rides? Here is a brief history of these funtastic Wheels.

-Located on Clifton Hill in Niagara Falls, Ontario is Canada’s largest observation wheel.
-Standing 175 feet tall (53 metres), with 42 climate-controlled gondolas, the Niagara SkyWheel is one of Niagara’s most popular tourist attractions.
-With full views of the Niagara landscape, including a first-hand glance at the majestic Niagara Falls, it makes you stop and think how far technology has come.
+Standing 175 feet tall (53 metres), with 42 climate-controlled gondolas, the Niagara SkyWheel is one of North America’s top tourist attractions.
+With full views of the Niagara landscape, including a first-hand glance at the majestic Niagara Falls.

 - The earliest designs of wheels used for amusement rides may have been based on the large, circular wheels used to lift water for irrigation in about 200 B.C.